che-incubator/chectl/README.md

   --catalog-source-yaml=catalog-source-yaml
       Path to a yaml file that describes custom catalog source for installation Eclipse Che operator.
                            Catalog source will be applied to the namespace with Che operator.
+                           Also you need define 'olm-channel' name and 'package-manifest-name'.
                            This parameter is used only when the installer is the 'olm'.

   --che-operator-cr-patch-yaml=che-operator-cr-patch-yaml